falon/RBL/README.md

 ## Basic Installation
 Unfortunately I don't have time to provide a very stupid user installation.
 Sorry, you must follow these lapidary instructions.

+Clone this repository.

-Clone, from home directory `composer require dautkom/php.ipv4`.
+From home directory type `composer require dautkom/php.ipv4`.

 Move the doc and contrib folders to /usr/local/RBL or other location.
 Or don't move at all, if you like.